GrumpyCockatiel/Raydreams.Encryption/README.md

 | (26+N+3) | 1 | Length of metadta which for now is unused and thus 0
 | (26+N+4) | M | the actual encrypted data |

+### Initialization Vector (IV)
+The IV seeds the algorithm (the starting point) and required for decryption.
+However, knowing it will not help in cracking.
+AES 256 uses a 4x4 block vector and the 16 IV bytes are used to initialize that vector instead of setting them all to 0.

+## Future Enhancements

+I plan to create a drag and drop desktop utility that will perform the encyption and decryption.
+A public open source repo ensures no funny business is going on unlike some app you might download from the app store written by a guy in his basement.

+## What's It For

+Encrypt your own sensitive files to store in a cloud drive.
+Seriously, do you trust Apple, Amazon, DropBox, Microsoft, ...?